-Have your analog module installed and operational before beginning the loop setup (refer to the DL05/06 Option Modules User Manual, D0-OPTIONS-M).
-The DL06 PLC gets its PID loop processing instructions from V-memory tables.
+Have your analog module installed and operational before beginning the loop setup (refer to the D4-ANLG-M Manual).
+The D4-454 PLC gets its PID loop processing instructions from V-memory tables.
 There isn't a PID instruction that can be used in RLL, such as a block, to setup the PID loop control.
 Instead, the CPU reads the setup parameters from system V-memory locations.
 These locations are shown in the table below for reference only; they can be used in a RLL program if needed.

-Address Setup Parameter Data type Ranges Read/Write V7640 Loop Parameter Table Pointer Octal V1200 - V7340 V10000-V17740 Write V7641 Number of Loops BCD 1-8 Write V7642 Loop Error Flags BITS 0 or 1 Read
+Address Setup Parameter Data Type Ranges Read/Write V7640 Loop Parameter Table Pointer Octal V1200 - V7340 V10000-V17740 write V7641 Number of Loops BCD 1 - 16 write V7642 Loop Error Flags BITS 0 or 1 read